PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:31:46
+Last updated: 2024-04-02 19:32:19
-Random Quote: The time to repair the roof is when the sun is shining. - John F. Kennedy
+Random Quote: A thing well said will be wit in all languages. - John Dryden